Self-care Is Not What You Might Think It Is

 Not getting the care you need has its consequences.
 From mental problems like stress and depression to physical issues like weight gain and poor health.
 Self-care is a way to prevent a downward spiral from occurring to your wellbeing.
 It’s vital to start fitting yourself into your own schedule, despite these five myths people sometimes believe when it comes to self-care.

-Self-care is selfish
+Myth #1: Self-care is Selfish